microsoft/pai/docs/user/storage.md

   - If sharing storage is centralized, and there are many jobs accesses files, network or disk IO of the central storage may be the bottleneck.
   - It may cause corrupt files, if multiple jobs save back on same files.

-- **Applicable scenarios**.
+- **Applicable scenarios**
   - The sharing storage and OpenPAI are in same intranet, and the IOPS of storage is good to handle concurrency.
   - If shared folder contains a lot of files, but many of them won't be accessed during job running.
 Sharing can save traffic of these files.
   - There is no much small files, and no needed to save or load files multiple times.

-- **How-to use**.
+- **How-to use**

   Above example uses CIFS, which can access shared folder of Windows.

-  If the storage installs Linux, it can use NFS also.
-The sharing part can be replaced like `apt update && apt install nfs-common && mkdir /models && mount -t nfs4 <server address>:<server path> /models`.
+If a storage is Linux, it can use NFS or CIFS.
+The sharing part of command field can be replaced like `apt install nfs-common && mkdir /models && mount -t nfs4 <server address>:<server path> /models`, if it's using NFS.

   Refer to [here](https://www.linux.org/docs/man8/mount.html) for more information about `mount` command.